Norkart/API-documentation/API-fritekstsok/README.md

 ```

-The ```Url``` field in the response contains the search endpoint where you more detailed information over the address in question.
+The ```Url``` field in the response contains the search endpoint where you get more detailed information over the address in question.